aandresalvarez/TextBoxFacil/README.md

 Some text areas are very small in REDCap.

-Just press the combination "shift+spacebar" when you are working in any text area or input field.
+Just press the combination "ctrl+spacebar" when you are working in any text area or input field.
 Then, TextBoxFacil will be shown.
 TextBoxFacil is a bigger and dynamic text area designed to help to edit formulas and texts when the size of the REDCap textboxes are too small to be edited confortably.